26.4.18

 The Romance of Flowers by Minaz Jantz

-The circle-prepared sandboard was ready for soft pastel to paint in the tulips.
-The surface is rough but I like the texture.
+The circle-prepared sandboard was ready for soft pastel painting of the tulips.
+The surface is rough, but I like the texture.
 The gold petals surrounding the tulips use two types of foils to create those flower petals.
-The outline is the bright gold foil that has a thick glue and the gold petals are a mix of acrylic medium & gold dust.
+The outline is made of bright gold foil with a thick glue, and the gold petals are a mix of acrylic medium & gold dust.

 Next was the fun part of building the painting into a dimensional work using my favorite material, foam core.
-The box will be designed to fit the frame, and the glass, and fill it with bits of this and that!
+The box will be designed to fit the frame and the glass, and filled with miscellaneous items.

 Building a foam-core display box for pastel painting.

-The fence has two parts to prepare.
-I stacked foam core bits to get the level needed then painted them black.
-Out of more prepared scraps of paper on board with the Golden ground, I prepared a cut-out pastel rendered fence that will sit on top of the black foam core bits.
-This fence sits just above the chopstick stem.
+The fence, a crucial part of the artwork, required meticulous preparation.
+I stacked foam core bits to achieve the desired height, then painted them black.
+Using more prepared scraps of paper on the board with the golden ground, I crafted a cut-out, pastel-rendered fence that would sit perfectly on top of the black foam core bits.
+This fence, which sits just above the chopstick stem, adds a unique dimension to the artwork.

 Assembly of leaves and flower to foam core support.

-Three layers of foam core are stuck together with archival double-sided tape, a quick, no-mess way to assemble a paper collage.
-The wool fabric is felted leaf shapes from a previous project and stitched some embroidery into the felt.
-The felted leaves are wrapped in wire and glued to the green painted chopstick to be secure.
-I did some hidden stitches into the back of the foam core to make sure none of it was going to get floppy.
+Three layers of foam core are adhered together with archival double-sided tape, a quick and mess-free way to assemble a paper collage.
+The wool fabric features felted leaf shapes from a previous project, and embroidery has been stitched into the felt.
+The felted leaves are wrapped in wire and glued to the green-painted chopstick to ensure security.
+I added some hidden stitches to the back of the foam core to ensure none of it would become floppy.

 Foam core box to attach details for art.

-The foam core box has to fit perfectly into the deep blue frame and have enough space for the glass on top but under the frame.
+The foam core box must fit perfectly into the deep blue frame and have sufficient space for the glass on top, but not under the frame.

-I had purchased the decor paper on a sale a while ago and found the natural paper color with gold polka dots a lovely neutral supporting the colors of the pastel painting.
+I had purchased the decorative paper on sale a while ago and found the natural paper color with gold polka dots to be a lovely neutral that supports the colors of the pastel painting.

 The Romance of Flowers by Minaz Jantz

-The finished work of art makes me smile with joy.
-Looking into the flowers, I fall into the romance and soar like a bird high in the sky.
+The finished work of art fills me with a profound sense of joy.
+As I gaze into the flowers, I find myself immersed in their romance, soaring like a bird high in the sky.
+I hope this piece brings you as much joy as it has brought me.

 May you have a ROMANCE WITH FLOWERS!...
 Minaz